-Veganism is perfect for a microbiome diet.
+A vegan diet is perfect for feeding your microbiome.
 It is naturally high in fiber and full of vegetables.
-However it’s also important to include some probiotics to keep everything digesting nicely.
-Here are 22 fermented and probiotic vegan recipes.
+However, it’s also important to include some probiotics.
+To inspire you, here are 22 probiotic vegan foods.

-Naturally all fermented vegetable pickles are vegan!
-If you’re new to fermentation, then making pickles is a perfect place to start.
+Naturally, all fermented vegetables are vegan!
+If you’re new to fermentation, then making fermented vegetables is a perfect place to start.
 It’s so easy and delicious!

-There are so many different types of vegan yogurts.
+There are so many different types of vegan yogurt alternatives.
 The trick is to get a good starter culture that can be reused over and over again.
 If you’re interested in making vegan yogurt here are a few options to get you started:

 - Natto – fermented soybeans

-Do you have any favourite VEGAN FRIENDLY ferments?
+Do you have any favorite VEGAN-FRIENDLY ferments?
 I’d love to try them!
-Share your recipes and ideas in the comments or on the facebook page.
+Share your recipes and ideas in the comments section.